 NL: And sometimes it’s stuff we’ve done.
 If it reminds of us something we’ve done before, we’ll try to change it.

 BW: That’s how we approached reverb or vocal effects on this record.
 Especially because on this record we felt we wanted to the vocals to be crisper and have more defined edges, so it helped that we were also in a mood of “I don’t want to hear the band sound like that anymore.”

-The vocals are layered densely.
-I was listening to "The Burglars" and my girlfriend asked if I was listening to three songs at once.
-Do you ever feel like you have to pull back, like you're overdoing it?
+The vocals are densely layered.
+I was listening to “The Burglars” and my girlfriend asked if I was listening to three songs at once.
+Do you ever feel like you have to pull back, like you’re overdoing it?

 DP: For us, we know the limit.
 With a mix or arrangement or a song structure, you know the magic place, the happy medium.
 In mixing there’s a way we can mix a song where we think, “That sounds cool, that sounds psychedelic, but let’s tone it down a bit.”
 We really started to do that with Merriweather.
 Maybe it was because we were mixing with Ben [H. Allen] and he’s a little more pop-minded.

 NL: He’d say, “As an outside ear, I can tell you guys this doesn’t makes as much sense as you think it does.”